ton-community/ton-docs/docs/v3/documentation/tvm/changelog/tvm-upgrade-2025-02.md

 | `SETCONTCTRMANYX`                  | *`cont mask - cont'`*         | Same as `SETCONTCTRMANY`, but reads `mask` from the stack.                                                                                                                                                            |
 | `PREVMCBLOCKS_100`                 | *`- list`*                    | Returns the new third element in `c7[13]`: a list of 16 recent masterchain block IDs (where seqno is divisible by 100).                                                                                               |

-## Execution and Gas Logic Improvements
+## Execution and gas logic improvements

 * When the `RAWRESERVE` action uses flag 4, the original balance is calculated as `balance - msg_balance_remaining`.
 * The gas cost for continuation jumps deeper than 8 levels is increased by one additional gas unit per extra level.